openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 sudo add-apt-repository lp:~thopiekar/emgd
 ```

       Packages hosted there say that their version is 1.16, but they include 1.18!

-2. Install xorg 1.9 and mesa 7.9 ("xserver-xorg-1.9" and "libgl*-7.9" are minimum)

-3. Install the emgd driver ("emgd-drm-dkms" and "xserver-xorg-1.9-video-emgd" are minimum)
+2. Install the emgd driver ("emgd-drm-dkms" and "xserver-xorg-1.9-video-emgd" are minimum)

 3. Create a xorg.conf on your own xorg.conf